mriale/PyDPainter/docs/tools/src/fill.md

 ![](dither-4x4.png)
 ### 8x8

 The more complex Bayer diffusion 8x8 pattern.
-It need some place to draw it's pixels pattern entirely.
+It needs a large area to draw its pixel pattern entirely.

 ![](dither-8x8.png)
 ### Halftone

-A well-know and recognizable pattern from the printing industry.
-May require some place to be nice-looking.
+A well-known and recognizable pattern from the printing industry.
+May require a large area to be nice-looking.
 Produce nice aquatic effect when stretched out to large Dither value. *Experiment !*

 ![](dither-htone.png)

 ### VertBar
 May look strange.
-It's a pattern designed for vertical gradient.
+It's a pattern designed for a horizontal gradient.
 So click to Linear Fill and choose a 90° or 270° angle.
-Of course, you can use it as a creative way with other fill or angle, if you like theses saw shapes.
+Of course, you can use it as a creative way with other fill or angle, if you like these sawtooth shapes.

 ![](dither-vertbar.png)

 ### HorizBar
 May look strange.
-It's a pattern designed for horizontal gradient, like a sky.
+It's a pattern designed for a vertical gradient, like a sky.
 So click to Linear Fill and choose a 0° or 180° angle.
-Of course, you can use it in a creative way with other fill or angle, if you like theses saw shapes.
+Of course, you can use it in a creative way with other fill or angle, if you like these sawtooth shapes.

 ![](dither-horizbar.png)

 *Tip: Set **Dither** value at 2 to produce a basic line alternate with Vert or Horiz Bar which is interesting in any Gradient type.*

 ![](bar-2-ex.png)
 ## Status bar
 When you return to the painting screen after choosing a fill type :
 - the current **Gradient** and its orientation,
 - and it's dithering pattern or
 - current brush fill, if **Pattern** or **Wrap** are selected
-- **AntiAlias** or **Smooth** (**AA** or **SM**) type if choosen are shown in the Color Fill box in the menu bar:
+- **AntiAlias** or **Smooth** (**AA** or **SM**) type if chosen are shown in the Color Fill box in the menu bar:

 | ![](fill-status.png) |